Burrow, LSU cap magical season, beat Clemson 42-25 for title - WHIZ News

 The Saints’ Drew Brees, Burrow’s idol growing up, could not have done it better.

 This was Orgeron’s vision for LSU when he was promoted from interim coach in 2016.
-There was plenty of skepticism when LSU tabbed the Cajun who had failed in his first crack as a head coach with Mississippi.
+There was plenty of skepticism about the Cajun who had failed in his first crack as a head coach with Mississippi.

 Orgeron has proved to be the perfect fit for LSU.
 Just like Burrow.